ACCIDENTS & EMERGENCY PROCEDURE

-🚨 What to do in an emergency
+What to do in case of an accident or emergency?

 -

-Get yourself and others (if possible) out of the danger zone.
+Getting yourself and others (if possible) out of the danger zone.
 Ask any witnesses to stay at the scene.

 -